HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - The normal operating load for the exhaust system is within the range of 0 to 90%.
 The exhaust system load does not affect its temperature. **After the load has surpassed 90%, it enters an uncontrollable runaway state, resulting in the exhaust system failure.**
 - In order for the load to decrease, the Barium injection valve should stay closed and the exhaust system temperature should stay below 500 Kelvin.

-### ECFR Emergency Operation Procedures.
+## ECFR Emergency Operation Procedures.

-#### ECFR Overheating prevention checklist.
+### ECFR Overheating prevention checklist.
 1. REPORT to the Reactor Control Room immediately if there is no security personnel posted there.
 2. REDUCE the power of every laser to 20%.
 3. SWITCH both main core coolant pumps to ON, TURN the coolant pump power to maximum on both pumps.
-4. SWITCH the exhaust system coolant pump to ON.
+4. SWITCH the exhaust system cooling to ON.
 5. TURN the Helium vent and Barium injection valves to 3.
-6. MAINTAIN the laser power at 20%, coolant pumps power at 100%, exhaust system pump ON, both exhaust system valves on 3.
+6. MAINTAIN the laser power at 20%, coolant pumps power at 100%, exhaust system cooling ON, both exhaust system valves on 3.
 7. MONITOR the exhaust system temperature <450 Kelvin and exhaust system load <60%.
 8. ONCE the exhaust system load has exceeded 60%, TURN Barium injection valve to 2 or 1.
 9. REPEAT STEP 6, MONITOR the exhaust system temperature <450 Kelvin and exhaust system load climbing slowly.